 A mortgage relief professional reviews your Kansas loan situation, where you are in the foreclosure process, and your income to identify what options apply and what must happen to protect your home.

 The formal Kansas foreclosure begins when the lender files a petition in the district court and serves it on the homeowner.
-Kansas homeowners typically have 20 to 23 days to respond depending on the method of service.
+Kansas homeowners have 21 days to respond after personal service, or 41 days after service by publication — the summons will specify the method.
 Failing to respond results in a default judgment.
 Filing a timely response preserves all rights and keeps the litigation active while modification discussions continue.

 After proceedings, the court enters judgment and schedules the sheriff's sale.
-The sale is advertised and conducted by the county sheriff.
-Once confirmed by the court, the sheriff's deed transfers — but the homeowner's redemption right begins immediately.
+Under K.S.A. § 60-2410, the sheriff must advertise the sale once per week for three consecutive weeks in a newspaper of general circulation in the county.
+The last publication must be not less than 7 nor more than 14 days before the sale date.
+Once the sale is confirmed by the court, the sheriff's deed transfers — but the homeowner's K.S.A. § 60-2414 redemption right begins immediately.

-Kansas allows deficiency judgments after judicial foreclosure.
-The deficiency amount is limited by Kansas's fair market value protection — the deficiency cannot exceed the difference between the outstanding debt and the fair market value of the property at the time of sale, providing some protection against deeply discounted sheriff's sales.
+Kansas generally allows deficiency judgments after judicial foreclosure.
+However, a deficiency judgment is not permitted if the homeowner was served only by publication under K.S.A. § 60-307(b) and did not voluntarily submit to the court's personal jurisdiction.
+When personal service is made, the court may confirm the sale and award a deficiency for the difference between the outstanding debt and the fair market value of the property at the time of sale — Kansas's fair market value limitation provides some protection against deeply discounted sheriff's sales.
 A professional review identifies what deficiency exposure exists in your situation.

 Kansas Homeowners: Find Out Which Stage You Are In and What Options Remain